cosolabs/dsem/whitepaper.md

 ### 5.2 Model Dimensions

-The eight dimensions emerged from:
+The eight dimensions emerged from a multi-source construction process:

-- Analysis of 12 real-world project post-mortems (2019-2024)
+- **Literature review** of academic and technical evaluation frameworks (see Section 2)
-- Review of 30+ integrator proposals in the Argentine market
+- **Market analysis** of 30+ commercial proposals from the Argentine home automation sector
-- Open-ended interviews with 5 architects and 8 homeowners
+- **Semi-structured interviews** with 5 architects and 8 homeowners about post-installation problems
-- Mapping against ISO 27001 (privacy) and KNX/open standards (infrastructure)
+- **Mapping** against existing standards: ISO 27001 (privacy), KNX and open protocols (infrastructure)

-This ensures the dimensions are empirically grounded, not theoretically imposed.
+This process ensures the dimensions are empirically grounded, not theoretically imposed.

 #### D1 — Technological Infrastructure
 *Type of architecture, use of open standards, declared interoperability.*